Review: Zip Realty (Ziprealty.com) Sucks

 1.)
-The rebate they offer is not as great as it shows on the site.
+The rebate they advertise on their website is not actually what you receive.
 For buyers Zip realty offers a rebate equal to 20% of the commissions the agent receives.
-On the website the commission is listed as being anywhere between 2.5%-3.5% of the purchase price.
-In reality (or at least in my case) it is only 2%.
+On the website the buyers commission is listed as being anywhere between 2.5%-3.5% of the purchase price.
+In reality (or at least in my case) it was only 2% of the purchase price (which I only got 20% of) .

 2.)
-No negotiation skills - since the Realtor receives less for each sale (they give some back to you) they are going to try get you the highest purchase price because they have to make their money some how.
+Very Poor negotiation skills - since Zip Realty receives less for each sale (they give some back to you) they are going to try get you the highest purchase price because they have to make their money some how.
+You would think Zip would give training in negotiation to their agents.
+However my agent had no negotiation skills.
 They do not work in your interest to get a low price on a sale.
+I told my agent I wanted to sit on my offer and he actually talked into offering a higher offer.
+My original offer was less than 6% less the list price which he suggested but he still talked me up.

 Tuesday December 9, 2008 @ 10:23 AM

 My original offer was less than 10% below the asking price which I hear any where between 6%-10% is quite the norm these days.
 I understand that any agent wants you to buy a house so they get paid but I also think that since you basically hire them to be your agent ("Buyer's agent") that they should work for your interest and not the sellers which I did not get that feeling when working with Zip Realty.
-The feeling I got is they would do anything in the power to make the house sale go quickly and smoothly as possible for them to get you in the house with out any issues for them, not necessarily without issues to me.
+The feeling I got is they would do anything in the power to make the house sale go quickly and smoothly as possible with out any issues for them, not necessarily without issues for me.

 My realtor gave me a list of three inspectors to use.
-He recommended the first one on the list because the inspector "had just been to their office and is a great guy" but I chose another one on the list based results of an internet search (and I found it a little weird for the inspector to be a real estate office).
+He recommended the first one on the list because the inspector "had just been to their office and is a great guy" but I chose another one on the list based results of an internet search (and I also found it a little weird for an home inspector to be a real estate office).

-My feeling is I would have been a lot better off if I just didn't hire a Buyer's agent.
+My feeling is I would have been better off had I not hired a Buyer's agent.
 Zip Realty didn't really do anything for me that I couldn't do myself.
 I thought you used a buyer's agent because they were good at negotiation, good with setting up all the appointments.. but in the end those are the points that really went wrong with the sale.
 So my question to any one, why even use a buyer's agent?
 The only reason I can see is during the searching phase.
 You have the potential to see more houses in less time because the agent should have access to any house on the market.
 However I don't think that's good enough.

 Next time, I am doing the searching myself, calling up the selling agent to set up appointments to see the house, and then repeat for how many houses I'm interested in.
 Then when we get to negotiating I'm going to point out that I'm saving them by not having my own agent and hopefully can get the price down by what a buyers agent would receive (have I had one) which is usually 2%-3.5%.
 Then once you get an accepted offer you find a bank, an inspector, am I missing something?